Getting Started Video:

 Can I use raw data from other companies?

-Data files in a similar .csv format, such as from tellmeGen, sequencing.com, (current version, must be converted to a .txt file), or 24genetics, should also work.
+Data files in a similar .csv format, such as from tellmeGen, sequencing.com, or 24genetics, should also work.
 You are welcome to contact us with specific questions.

 Can I use the .zip file that I downloaded 23andMe or AncestryDNA on GeneticLifehacks?